 Abstract

 AI agents are the fastest-growing class of software consumers, yet they cannot open accounts, present credit cards, or manage API credentials.
-ProxyGate gives them the infrastructure to operate autonomously: deposit USDC, discover and purchase APIs, skills, datasets, services, and products, pay per use, and get work done — all without human intervention.
+The buyer in this market is the AI agent and its operator: traders, quants, and analysts ride along through the same account.
+Proxygate gives them the infrastructure to operate autonomously: deposit USDC, discover and purchase curated API access, pay per use, and get work done, all without human intervention.

 1. The Problem